Praying Indian: American Revolutionary War

-The Praying Indians never saw such a split.
-They had extremely close ties to both the Puritan clergy that established the Praying towns, as well as non-Native peoples that lived among them.
-Despite the continued seizure of Native lands, the various Praying Indian communities realized that their continued survival could be ensured only by close ties to their communities.
-Support of a distant government would only alienate them from those who were in proximity.
+The praying Indians never saw such a split.
+They had extremely close ties to both the Puritan clergy that established the praying towns, as well as non-Native peoples that lived among them.
+Despite the continued seizure of Native lands, the various Praying Indian communities reasoned that their continued survival could be ensured only by maintaining these ties; support of a distant government would only alienate them from those who were in proximity.

 In particular, Praying Indians from Natick and Ponkapoag (now Canton) served in large numbers.
 The borders of Natick have since changed and includes parts of what was Needham, Dedham.

-The first significant engagements Praying Indians participated in were the Battles of Battle Road and Bunker Hill.
-Approximately five out of the estimated 21 Native Americans at Battle Road were from Praying Indian communities, and out of the estimated 103 Native Americans at Bunker Hill, about 10 were Praying Indians from the Natick area (primary source confirmation of service histories has numbers that are significantly less).
-As a result of the unit integration in the Continental Army, most cases had no real concentration of Praying Indians in a single unit.
+The first significant engagements praying Indians participated in were the Battles of Battle Road and Bunker Hill.
+Approximately five out of the estimated 21 Native Americans at Battle Road were from Praying Indian communities, and out of the estimated 103 Native Americans at Bunker Hill, about 10 were praying Indians from the Natick area (primary source confirmation of service histories has numbers that are significantly less).
+As a result of the unit integration in the Continental Army, most cases had no real concentration of praying Indians in a single unit.
 Praying Indians served in dozens of distinct units throughout the Revolutionary War.
 The Battle of King's Bridge in the Bronx, where both Daniel Nimham, the last sachem of the Wappinger and his son Abraham were killed alongside some 60 members of the Stockbridge Militia is a notable exception.